OR WAIT 15 SECS

 complete treatment successfully, there is a lower chance of relapse and the emergence of drug resistance.

-Two clinical trials are being conducted by the Tuberculosis Trials Consortium (TBTC) of the CDC, represented by Steering Committee Chair Dr. Neil Schluger of
+Two clinical trials are being conducted by the Tuberculosis Trials Consortium (TBTC) of the CDC, represented by Steering Committee Chair Dr. Neil Schluger of Columbia University.
+Principal investigators of the two other trials are Dr. Richard Chaisson of the Johns Hopkins University and Dr. Stephen Gillespie of the University College London, working with professor Andrew Nunn of the British Medical Research Council.

 Current projections of TB incidence and mortality reflect the need for shorter, more effective TB therapy.
 An estimated 1 billion people will be newly infected between 2000 and 2020, 200 million will fall ill and 35 million will die.
 TB is a leading cause of death among people living with HIV/AIDS, and multi-drug resistant strains are spreading at a rate of 300,000 newly diagnosed cases a year.